unbit/uwsgi-docs/WSGIquickstart.rst

 The first WSGI application
 **************************

-Let's start with the simple hello world example:
+Let's start with the simple hello world example (this is for python 2.x, python 3.x requires the returned string to be bytes, see later):

 .. code-block:: python